 The Bank's investment portfolio is composed primarily of overnight cash at the Federal Reserve Bank of Boston ("FRBB") and other correspondent banks and common equity investments.
 The Bank occasionally invests in other short-term fixed income investments, such as U.S. Treasury debt securities, U.S. Government-sponsored enterprise ("US GSE") debt securities, and FDIC insured certificates of deposit.
-The Bank also has a significant investment in the stock of the Federal Home Loan Bank of Boston ("FHLB"), held to secure the Bank's borrowing relationship, and an investment in the Community Reinvestment Act ("CRA") Fund, held for CRA investment test purposes.
+The Bank also has a significant investment in the stock of the Federal Home Loan Bank of Boston ("FHLB"), held to secure the Bank's borrowing relationship, and an investment in the Community Reinvestment Act ("CRA") Fund, a mutual fund which invests in securities which qualify under the CRA securities test.
 The Bank's investment portfolio is managed by the Bank's senior officers in accordance with the investment policy approved by the Board of Directors.
-At December 31, 2019 and 2018, the Bank's investment portfolio totaled \$315.2 million and \$355.1 million, which represented 12% and 15% of the Bank's total assets, respectively.
+At December 31, 2020 and 2019, the Bank's investment portfolio totaled \$312.4 million and \$315.2 million, which represented 11% and 12% of the Bank's total assets, respectively.

 Cash and Fixed Income.
 Cash and short-duration fixed-income investments are primarily a source of liquidity to fund the Bank's real estate lending operation and absorb any volatility in the Bank's funding position.
-As of December 31, 2019, the Bank held \$239.4 million in cash at the FRBB and \$11,000 in US GSE debt securities.
-In total, these investments amounted to 10% of total assets.
+As of December 31, 2020, the Bank held \$226.8 million in cash at the FRBB and \$6,000 in US GSE debt securities.
+In total, these investments amounted to 8% of total assets.
 US GSE debt securities are recorded at fair value with any unrealized gains or losses, net of taxes, reported as a component of stockholders' equity.
 The Bank occasionally purchases certificates of deposit issued by FDIC insured banks.
 Each certificate is purchased in an amount not to exceed \$250,000 per issuing bank and is carried at cost.
 Certificates of deposit are reported separately from the Bank's securities portfolio.
-At December 31, 2019 and 2018, the Bank did not hold certificates of deposit.
+At December 31, 2020 and 2019, the Bank did not hold certificates of deposit.

 Equity Investments.
 Utilizing its authorities under FDIC regulations and Massachusetts law, the Bank makes investments in marketable public common equity securities.
 These investments are not viewed as a source of liquidity and are managed to produce superior returns on capital over a longer time horizon.
 The Bank's process is focused on identifying businesses with strong returns on capital, owner-oriented management teams, good reinvestment opportunities or capital discipline, and reasonable valuations.
-At December 31, 2019, the Bank held \$39.3 million in common equity investments primarily concentrated in the financial services and technology sectors, with investments in banks, diversified and specialized insurance companies, payment networks, ratings agencies, technology companies and one industrial company.
+At December 31, 2020, the Bank held \$56.3 million in common equity investments.
+The portfolio is concentrated in a relatively small number of investees in the financial services and technology areas.